GauravSarkar/ImageCaptioning/README.md

 2)download the flickr 8k dataset and upload it to drive and mount drive in your colab kernel inorder to load the required files.

+3)if issues regarding uploading flickr dataset in drive you can directly use the dataset from kaggle using kaggle link.